PtiLuky/Opti-micro-aevol/README.md

+# Opti Micro-Aevol : an optimization of micro-aevol

+School project in order to optimize the micro-aevol (or mini-aevol), see below

 # Mini-Aevol : A mini-application based on the Aevol simulator

 A reduced version (from a model and implementation point of view) of Aevol.